 At Gateway Springfield, we consider diversity one of our core values.
 We aim to make our clinic a welcoming environment for patients of all backgrounds.
-Our programs for adult men, adult women and teenagers provide spaces to recover alongside people of similar demographics.
+Our programs for adult men and adult women provide spaces to recover alongside people of similar demographics.
 To accommodate people from different financial backgrounds, we also offer several payment options.
 Let our staff find a way to help you pay with in-network insurance, out-of-network insurance or a payment plan.

 Gateway Springfield offers inpatient and outpatient treatment programs that fit the needs and goals of different patients.

 Inpatient or residential treatment offers patients a completely sober environment, increasing their chances of recovery and long-term sobriety success.
 Patients remain in a structured and supportive environment 24/7, receiving the counseling and medical treatments they need all in one convenient location.

 For patients who are at a higher risk for relapse or require more care, inpatient treatment offers many benefits, plus peace of mind.
 Without access to drugs or alcohol, these individuals won’t have to worry about giving into cravings.
 Also, while the environment is completely sober, patients will still have access to medical care if they need additional support managing their withdrawal symptoms.

 Our outpatient program allows patients to receive personalized treatment while still continuing their regular routine.
 We offer these programs a few times a week, giving patients the flexibility of choosing a day and time that works with their schedule.
 There are even evening and weekend options available, making it easy for those with full-time jobs to receive medical and professional care.